Ring King: Special attacks

 The biggest characteristic of the game is the comical set of special attacks.
 These moves are activated when the player presses the attack button at the right timing and at the right distance.
 The attacks have the capability to instantly knock out the opponent, but being countered before a special attack causes an extraordinary amount of damage as well.
 The first special attack is a powerful hook which the boxer throws by spinning around like a top.
 The second is a straight punch that propels the opponent into the ropes when it connects.
 The third type is an uppercut that launches the opponent straight into the air.
 If thrown at the right timing, the uppercut can blast the opponent straight out of the ring, resulting in a technical knockout.

 Ports

-The game was later ported to the Nintendo Entertainment System (Famicom in Japan) in 1987, which was published by Namco in Japan and by Data East in North America.
-This version was also released on the VS. UniSystem as Vs. TKO Boxing.
+Ring King was later ported to the Nintendo Entertainment System (Famicom in Japan) in 1987, which was published by Namco in Japan and by Data East in North America.
+This version was also released on the VS. UniSystem as VS. TKO Boxing in North America in 1987.
 Sony later ported it to the MSX2 exclusively in Japan in 1988.
 The Famicom and MSX2 versions were released as the third game of the Family sports game series, after Family Stadium and Family Jockey for the Famicom in Japan by Namco as Family Boxing (ファミリーボクシング, famirī bokushingu).
 The game was later converted into an i-mode mobile phone application and released exclusively in January 2004 by Namco.